codica2/rest-graphql/README.md

 # Rest API vs Graphql-ruby
-This is the base example of using REST and GraphQL API for your rails application This application is using the [`graphql-ruby` gem](https://github.com/rmosolgo/graphql-ruby)
+This is the base example of using REST and GraphQL API for your rails application.

+This application is using the [`graphql-ruby` gem](https://github.com/rmosolgo/graphql-ruby)

 * [Models](#models)